cg3002ay1617t12/CG3002Rpi/readme.md

 Connect arduino with IMU chip to serial port, find address of your serial port.
 Easiest way is to open arduino IDE, tools -> port, or another way is to go to /dev (for MAC users) and trial and error from all the file descriptors listed there

-Open serial_input, change SERIAL to your own serial address, DO NOT COMMIT this change
+Open serial_input.py, change SERIAL to your own serial address and PIPE to your own local address, DO NOT COMMIT this change Open step_dectection.py, change PIPE to your own local address, DO NOT COMMIT this change

 Open 2 terminal window - first: fpython step_dection.py (this is the master process, hence must run first)
 						 second: fpython serial_input.py